bhatti-waqas/CarFinderDemo/README.md

 ## Notes

-- SPM is used as dependency manager
+- swift-package-manager is used as dependency manager
 - Libraries used are
 1. SDWebImage for loading images
 2. Snapkit (for applying constraints in code, as we discourage using storyboards)